 With regard to "Financial governance" - which included questions on college appointment of an auditor and a financial officer, approval of the college's financial budget, and council determination of tuition and accommodation fees payable by students / employees - the national average score was 10 (out of 12) per college.
-The provincial average was 9, and the college score was 8.
-Whilst the college met all the requirements of financial governance, it had failed to appointment a financial officer.
+The provincial average was 11, and the college score was 9.
+Letaba College performs sub-optimally with regard to the indicators used to assess financial governance in the audit.
+This seems to be largely due to an inability to supply hard evidence for a number of the financial indicators.

 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 32, and the college score was 27.
-The college did not meet 5 of the stipulated requirements for this rating.
+Both the provincial average and college scores were 34.
+This is above the national average but only marginally so.
+The college's score was somewhat diminished by the absence of compliance in accreditation requirements pertaining to the provision of standards and qualifications registered on the NQF.

-From a provincial perspective, the cumulative or overall average score is 87 out of 114.
-This is slightly below the national average of 92.
-The college scores 61 out of 114.
-This is far below the national and provincial averages.
-The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to administration.
+From a provincial perspective, the cumulative or overall average score is 95 out of 114.
+This is above the national average of 92.
+The college scores 104 out if 114 which is much higher than both the national and provincial averages.
+This is an admirable score for the college despite its below average financial governance rating.